jford1906/prof.clontz.org/classes/2017/06/ma126/index.md

 *University Calculus: Early Transcendentals (3rd Ed)* or any other textbook as a supplemental resource, but it is not required.

+Students may be asked to provide dry-erase markers for use during class.

 It's not required, but many students benefit from bringing a smart device to class.